 It’s not “Just a festival of light, but a time to bring together our ideas of how to lighten the spirit of Judaism into our people.”

-So, with the help of a micro-grant from the Schusterman Foundation, Madoi decided to put together a community Chanukah celebration this year.
+So, with the help of a micro-grant from Schusterman Family Philanthropies, Madoi decided to put together a community Chanukah celebration this year.
 Called CHANUKAT ABAYUDAYA, it will span three days during which roughly 100 people will light candles together, engage in communal prayer, undertake Torah study, listen to retellings of the Chanukah story and generally have a good time building friendships and community.

 For Madoi, this is both a communal and personal project.